 Why is STEM so important in early childhood education?

 Getting into STEM early can be the key to a lifelong interest and a productive career in related disciplines, especially for girls.
 Women currently represent a smaller percentage of people with a STEM career than men.
-Women remain underrepresented in engineering (14%), computer (25%) and physical science (39%) occupations (Pew Research Center 2018).
+Women remain underrepresented in engineering (15%), computer (25%) and physical science (45%) occupations (U.S. Census Bureau).
 But some organizations are trying to change that, and they need qualified candidates with STEM backgrounds to do it.

 STEM teaches kids the skills they need to do well in school, and not just in their STEM classes.
-Critical thinking is valuable in reading, writing, and other subjects.
+For example, critical thinking is valuable in reading, writing, and other subjects too.
 STEM also gets students interested in constructive hobbies.
 Many people working in computer science and engineering started out by experimenting with computer programming, ham radio, or electronics as kids.

 How do I get my child into STEM?

 The earlier your child can get into STEM education, the better.
 There are afterschool programs for coding in elementary school, middle school, and high school.
 Online education is an easy and convenient way to get started.
 Good programs make learning fun and help kids build skills that apply broadly.
 For example, CodeWizardsHQ coding classes for elementary students start with the fundamentals of the Scratch programming language.
 Scratch is a visual language that involves dragging little blocks of code around the screen and connecting them, but the concepts it uses apply to all languages.

 Opportunities for kids to get into STEM are numerous and span the technological spectrum.
 The following list includes digital and non-digital ways to get started.